imvbhuvan/Machine-Learnig/Projects/Income Classification/README.md

 The python code and dataset used are provided in this folder

 Thank You

-      - Vaishak Bhuvan M R
+A project by Vaishak Bhuvan M R